bhavyab1234/quantum-project/README.md

 Project Type: Simulation
 This project introduces students to quantum chemistry through the lens of variational quantum algorithms, focusing on the simulation of diatomic molecules using the Variational Quantum Eigensolver (VQE)
 Mentor: Tarini
-Members: Bhavya Babbellapati, Maana Shahg10, Brinda Nallanichakravartula
+Members: Bhavya Babbellapati, Maana Shahg10, Brinda Nallanichakravartula grade 10

 Instructions on how to clone/run code or scripts: